rubenhortas/rubenhortas.github.io/_posts/2023-07-03-htb-nibbles-walkthrough.md

 Unfortunately we don't have valid credentials, and the blog has bruteforcing protection.

-If we browse the other paths, we can found a `users.xml` file in `/nibleblog/content/private/`.
+If we browse to the other paths, we can found a `users.xml` file in `/nibleblog/content/private/`.
 Here, we can found our valid admin user name:

 ```xml